 5. DISCLOSURES OF YOUR PERSONAL DATA

 - Other companies within Prism Group acting jointly or individually as controllers or processors and who are based in the UK and the US.
-Prism Group entities and their respective personnel often (subject to applicable laws and regulations) work both together and interchangeably when dealing with our clients and other third parties with whom we have a business relationship (and their respective personnel), and personal data is shared between them with a view to giving our clients the best service/product; and to giving everyone with whom we have a business relationship the best and most secure experience/interaction we can.
+Prism Group entities and their respective personnel often (subject to applicable laws and regulations) work both together and interchangeably when dealing with our clients and other third parties with whom we have a business relationship (and their respective personnel), and personal data is shared between them with a view to giving our clients the best service/product; and to giving everyone with whom we have a business relationship the best and most secure and compliant experience/interaction we can.

 - We will disclose personal data to the following categories of external third parties:

-- Exchanges, regulators and other authorities based in the UK, the US and other territories where the brokerages conduct business for you in accordance with their disclosure/reporting requirements.
+- Exchanges, regulators and other authorities based in the UK, the US and other territories where the brokerages conduct business for you in accordance with their disclosure/ reporting requirements.

 - Bloomberg, where you elect to communicate with the brokerage(s) using Bloomberg systems.